react-boilerplate/react-boilerplate/README.md

 <br />

 <div align="center"><strong>Start your next react project in seconds</strong></div>
-<div align="center">A highly scalable, offline-first foundation with the best DX and a focus on performance and best practices</div>
+<div align="center">A highly scalable boilerplate foundation with the best DX and a focus on performance and best practices</div>

 <br />